 Students in Information Library Science program at Indiana University have a wide range of professional interests and Career Services in the School of Informatics and Computing is here to help students with every step of the career developement process.
 From the beginning stages of career exploration all the way through a job offer, our office is here to help.
-Schedule an appointment with Jodie Sackley (MLS 2010), Assistant Director of Career Services, or one of our ILS Student Career Analysts today!
+Schedule an appointment with LP Ailes, Assistant Director of Career Services, or one of our ILS Student Career Analysts today!

 This resource has job postings, career fairs, employer interview times, Career Services staff advising appointment schedule, and more.
 It is a great resource.